TACIXAT/zmine/README.md

 This project is licensed under the TGPPL.
 See LICENSE for more information.

 This project is currently under development.
-If you are not a developer planning on contributing back to this repository, please wait until after the zcashminers.org contest closes (10/28) to ask me for help building or running the code.
+It is not intended for end users before the 28th (zcashminers.org contest close).
+Please report any issues you find on this repository.

 ## Building